section-engineering-education/engineering-education/content/articles/deploying-a-serverless-django-restapi-with-zappa-on-aws/index.md

 As seen our application is running successfully.

 ### Conclusion

-This course walked you through creating Django RESTful APIs and deploying them as serverless applications using Zappa on AWS Lambda.
+This course provides a walk-through guide on creating a Django REST API and deploying the API as a serverless application using Zappa on AWS Lambda.
+We began by building a simple RESTAPI  before proceeding to deploy on AWS.
 Having understood what Zappa is and how it works in Django.
-You can apply what you have learned in your projects to create APIs and deploy serverless Python applications.
+This knowledge can also be applied in your project, giving you the ease of building an application in which the server is managed automatically

 I hope you find this article of good use.